 As for monetary policy strategy, aiming at true price stability would be substantively different from the current practice of inflation forecast targeting.
-As noted above, most central banks have a positive inflation target (typically 2 percent or higher) and place no weight on previous deviations of inflation from target ("Let bygones be bygones"), so that the aggregate price level follows a random walk with upward drift.
-By contrast, under a price-level target, consumer prices would still exhibit transitory fluctuations while monetary policy ensures that the aggregate price level returns to its target over time.
-Thus, households and businesses would be able to formulate their plans with confidence that the cost of a representative basket of consumer items (as measured in terms of the CBDC) would be reasonably stable over the medium run and roughly constant at planning horizons of five, ten, twenty, and even fifty years into the future.
+As noted above, most central banks have a positive inflation target (typically 2 percent or higher) and place no weight on previous deviations of inflation from target ("let bygones be bygones"), so that the aggregate price level follows a random walk with upward drift.
+By contrast, under a price level target, consumer prices would still exhibit transitory fluctuations but monetary policy will ensure that the aggregate price level returns to its target over time.
+Thus, households and businesses would be able to formulate their plans with confidence that the cost of a representative basket of consumer items (as measured in terms of the CBDC) would be reasonably stable over the medium run and roughly constant at planning horizons of 5, 10, 20 and even 50 years into the future.
 Such stability could be particularly beneficial for lower-income households and small businesses, which typically have little or no access to sophisticated financial planning advice or complex financial instruments that can help insure against such risks.

-The widespread use of CBDC and the obsolescence of paper currency would be helpful in discouraging tax evasion, money laundering, and other illegal activities.25 This benefit is significant for advanced economies but likely to be even more pertinent for developing economies, where a large fraction of economic activity is conducted using cash and hence the incidence of tax evasion is very high.
-The feasibility of CBDC has been demonstrated in Ecuador, where CBDC has become widely available through a simple and secure platform (i.e., two-step verification with cell phones and text messages).26 Likewise, Kenya's government has been a pioneer in establishing a public-private partnership for providing low-cost digital payments.27
+The widespread use of CBDC and the obsolescence of paper currency would be helpful in discouraging tax evasion, money laundering, and other illegal activities.13 This benefit is significant for advanced economies but likely to be even more pertinent for developing economies where a large fraction of economic activity is conducted using cash and hence the